 Data to support angioplasty with or without stent placement for the treatment of Budd-Chiari syndrome consists of multiple retrospective studies or case series of varying size (Fisher, 1999; Han, 2013; Meng, 2011; Pelage, 2003; Qiao, 2005; Zhang, 2003).

 More recently, Han and colleagues (2013) evaluated the long-term outcomes of percutaneous recanalization and predictors of patency and survival in a retrospective case series of individuals with BCS at a single Chinese center.
 Between July 1999 and August 2010, 177 consecutive cases of primary BCS were treated with percutaneous recanalization and followed up until their last clinical evaluation or death.
 Percutaneous recanalization was reported as technically successful in 168 of the 177 cases (95%).
-Fifty-one of the 168 individuals (30%) were treated with percutaneous transluminal angioplasty (PTA) alone and 117 (70%) were treated with a combination of PTA and stent placement.
-Procedure-related complications occurred in seven of the 168 individuals (4%).
-The cumulative 1-, 5-, and 10-year primary patency rates were 95%, 77%, and 58%, respectively.
+A total of 51 of the 168 individuals (30%) were treated with percutaneous transluminal angioplasty (PTA) alone and 117 (70%) were treated with a combination of PTA and stent placement.
+Procedure-related complications occurred in 7 of the 168 individuals (4%).
+The cumulative 1-, 5- and 10-year primary patency rates were 95%, 77% and 58%, respectively.
 Independent predictors of reocclusion included increased white blood cell count and use of PTA alone.
-The cumulative 1-, 5-, and 10-year secondary patency rates were 97%, 90%, and 86%, respectively.
+The cumulative 1-, 5- and 10-year secondary patency rates were 97%, 90% and 86%, respectively.
 There were 22 deaths during a median follow-up of 30 months (range, 0.25-137 months).
-The cumulative 1-, 5-, and 10-year survival rates were 96%, 83%, and 73%, respectively.
+The cumulative 1-, 5- and 10-year survival rates were 96%, 83% and 73%, respectively.
 Independent predictors of survival included variceal bleeding, increased alkaline phosphatase and blood urea nitrogen levels, and reocclusion.

 Angioplasty has long played a role in the treatment of numerous congenital cardiac defects including stenosis or hypoplasia of a pulmonary artery; coarctation of the aorta, transposition of the great arteries, repair of sinus venosus atrial septal defect (ASD); or venous obstruction following Mustard or Senning repair of transposition of the great arteries (Allen, 1998).